 - U.S. Bank also waives fees for service members.
-“U.S. Bank is proud to serve our service member customers with a variety of credit cards and lending benefits that fall within the Servicemembers Civil Relief Act (SCRA) and Military Lending Act (MLA),” senior vice president Cliff Cook said in an email.
+“U.S. Bank is proud to serve our service member customers with a variety of credit cards and lending benefits that fall within the Servicemembers Civil Relief Act (SCRA) and Military Lending Act (MLA),” former senior vice president Cliff Cook said in a 2018 email.
 “In addition, we do offer additional benefits, such as waiving annual fees and late fees for these customers.”

-- Bank of America offers reduced interest rates on military-themed affinity credit cards and all SCRA-eligible cards for up to six months after a service member leaves active duty, says Bank of America spokeswoman Betty Riess.
+- Bank of America offers reduced interest rates on military-themed affinity credit cards and all SCRA-eligible cards for up to six months after a service member leaves active duty, says Bank of America representative Betty Riess.

-- Discover grants SCRA benefits to military spouses or domestic partners, says Discover spokesman Jeremy Borling, even if the service member isn’t listed on the card.
+- Discover grants SCRA benefits to military spouses or domestic partners, says Discover representative Jeremy Borling, even if the service member isn’t listed on the card.
 Under the SCRA, lenders are only required to extend benefits to spouses with jointly held cards.
 It also extends SCRA benefits on new cards.
 “Many of these additional benefits are aimed at making it easier for service members to access them,” he says.

 Card issuers also should refund charges, such as annual fee or interest payments above the 6 percent rate cap, that service members incurred before they applied for benefits.
 “I had several friends who got annual statement credits for all the years that they’ve been active duty,” says Kerr.